MysteryBlokHed/Yolosmith/README.md

 6. Paste the contents and press enter

-A popup should open once you're on a YOLO page.
-If there is a question in the URL then it will be automatically used, but you can change if it you'd prefer.
+A popup will open once you're on someone's YOLO page.
+A counter below the button will update while messages are sent.
-Just enter your answer and the delay, then press the "Spam" button.
-A counter below the button will increment with every message sent.

 Note: If you enter too low of a rate, you will be rate-limited by YOLO.
 You can tell when this happens if the sent message ocunter stops update.
 If this occurs, just wait